 Different board views

-One of the great collaboration features of using boards in iSee is that by default the boards a synced so that changes made by anyone are viewed by everyone.
+One of the great collaboration features of using boards in iSee is that by default the boards a synched so that changes made by anyone are viewed by everyone.

 There are times, however, when one user may want to zoom or change to a different page without affecting others.
-To do this simply pause the syncing by clicking on the sync button at the bottom left of the board.
-Clicking the button again will resume screen syncing.
+To do this simply pause the synching by clicking on the synch button at the bottom left of the board.
+Clicking the button again will resume screen synching.

-To zoom in and out on board content, use the controls at the bottom centre of the board.
+To zoom in and out on board content, use the controls at the bottom center of the board.
 You can also click and drag on a zoomed content to position the section on interest.
-When syncing is active, zooming and dragging on content will change the view for everyone.
+When synching is active, zooming and dragging on content will change the view for everyone.

 Clicking on the padlock icon on the top left of the board locks and unlocks the board.
 When the board is locked only the person that locked it can change the content, page or zoom for everyone.
 This is a useful feature when doing a presentation and prevents members of the audience from accidentally changing the view for everyone.
 Anyone with the appropriate permissions level can lock or unlock any board.